Prof. Avitsur-Hamiel Ronit

 Fields of Research

 Prof. Avitsur-Hamiel focused her research on the study of mind-body interactions.
-Her main interests are individual differences in the response to stress and infection.
-She is particularly interested in understanding developmental factors and gender differences affecting the response to stress and disease.
-More recently, Prof. Avitsur-Hamiel studied the lasting physiological and behavioral consequences of reproductive adversities in women.
+Her main interests are individual differences in the response to stress and illness.
+She is particularly interested in understanding personality-related factors and gender differences affecting the response to stress and disease.
+More recently, Prof. Avitsur-Hamiel studied resources and strengths affecting psychological distress associated with chronic illness.